 The GDPR specifically applies to customer data which contains personal identifying information.
-Examples of personal data under the GDPR includes names, ID numbers, locations and online identifiers, such as Internet Protocol (IP) numbers, cookies and addresses.
+Examples of personal data under the GDPR include names, ID numbers, locations, and online identifiers, such as Internet Protocol (IP) numbers, cookies, and addresses.

 Whilst the GDPR relates to customers in the EU, any company that does business with EU residents will be subject to GDPR.

 - Companies must have a valid reason (a lawful basis) for why they ask for personal data and must have your consent to collect the data.

 - You have more control over the data that is collected on you.
 For example, you have the right to know why your data is being collected, how it is being used and the length of time your data will be stored.

 - Companies collecting your data are required to keep personal data secure, to have processes in place for handling personal data, and for reporting data breaches.